danlentz/printv/README.md

     |#
     ;;; ------------------------------------------------------------------------ ;;;
     ;;;
-    ;;; this is an example composition testing various PRINTV functionalities.
+    ;;; This is an example composition testing various PRINTV functionalities.
     ;;; Self-evaluation of strings may be used within a printv form to effect ;;; written commentary.
     ;;;